ansys/pymapdl/doc/source/user_guide/hpc_slurm.rst

 What is SLURM?
 ==============

-SLURM is an open-source workload manager and job scheduler designed for Linux clusters of all sizes.
+SLURM is an open source workload manager and job scheduler designed for Linux clusters of all sizes.
 It efficiently allocates resources (compute nodes, CPU cores, memory, GPUs) to jobs submitted by users.